STEP 1: Determine the type of conformal coating that needs to be removed

 - Parylene – Humidity, moisture, abrasion, thermal, and chemical resistant.
 Low dielectric properties.

-- UV Materials – Determined by the arcylated oligomer.
-UV materials drastically reduce the amount of volatile organic compounds (VOC) emission levels and reduces cure time.
+- UV Materials – Determined by the acylated oligomer.
+UV materials drastically reduce the amount of volatile organic compounds (VOC) emission levels and reduce cure time.

 STEP 3: Decide which abrasive will would work best to remove your conformal coating